 Simple English definitions for legal terms

-Read a random definition: English rule
+Read a random definition: out-of-hospital do-not-resuscitate order

 The open-fields doctrine is a rule that allows law enforcement officers to search the area outside a property owner's enclosed land without a warrant.
 However, they cannot search the home or any enclosed land that is protected from public view without a legal basis for the search.
 This rule is also known as the open-field rule and is different from the plain-view doctrine.